couple-hero

 • Accordingly, in the light of the decision in Haley v Haley there is now no material difference between an appeal from a judicial decision and a challenge to an arbitrator’s decision in financial remedy proceedings.

 • It is important to note that the decision in Haley v Haley applies specifically to arbitral awards in financial remedy proceedings pursuant to the Matrimonial Causes Act 1973.
 By analogy, the same approach is likely to apply in arbitrations of claims pursuant to the Civil Partnership Act 2004 or Schedule 1 of the Children Act 1989.
-It is expected that a similar approach will be take by the court in the context of arbitration of children disputes, where the court has a statutory duty to consider the welfare of the child.

 • It is also important to note that the decision in Haley v Haley does not apply to arbitrations of disputes within the IFLA scheme which are pure civil cases rather than discretionary financial remedy cases or child welfare disputes.
 So where an arbitral award determines a purely civil dispute, such as a property claim pursuant to the Trusts of Land and Appointment of Trustees Act 1996, a challenge to the award must be made within the confines of the Arbitration Act 1996.
 In this context please Click to Download an extract from a paper given by Karen Gough of 39 Essex Street, a Past President of the Chartered Institute of Arbitrators, which is reproduced with her kind permission.
 It describes how the court has applied Arbitration Act 1996 provisions in both supervising and supporting civil and commercial arbitrations.